Jhagruth/Public-Health-Chatbot/README.md

-# SwasthAI - Chatbot Frontend
+# SwasthAI - Chatbot for Health

 A beautiful, modern chatbot interface built with React and TypeScript.